sylodev/documentation/docs/actions/boosts.md

-## Guild Boost Add
+# Guild Boosts

 > This trigger relies on caching which may cause some events to be missed.
 Avoid using this trigger for crucial work. {.is-warning}

+## Guild Boost Add

+Fires when a member boosts the server.

 #### Parameters

 - `{user}`: The user who boosted.

-Fires when a member boosts the server.

 ## Guild Boost Remove

-> This trigger relies on caching which may cause some events to be missed.
-Avoid using this trigger for crucial work. {.is-warning}
+Fires when a member removes their boost from a server.

 #### Parameters

 - `{user}`: The user who removed their boost.

-Fires when a member removes their boost from a server.